eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-Test if there is an interaction between age and BMI in a model predicting cholesterol.
+Test if there is an interaction between age and BMI in a model predicting mean serum cholesterol.
 Is the interaction significant?
 Is there a difference between this model and the model with age as the only variable?
-What about the BMI and age model without interaction?
+Is there a difference between this model and the model of BMI and age model with no interaction?

 </br>